Exploring Macbeth Through Art: Light and Dark Posters

-In this second of six resources on Shakespeare’s Macbeth, children are invited to look closely at the witches and the role they play in the story.
+In this forth of six resources on Shakespeare’s Macbeth, children are invited to look closely at Macbeth and Lady Macbeth and role they play in the story.
+You can find the full resource collection here.

 Back to all six sessions here.